What are you currently reading? Red Notice by Bill Browder, The Great Believers by Rebecca Makkai.

 What’s important/interesting for potential clients to know about you and what you’re looking for?
-My list is split pretty evenly between fiction and non-fiction.
-I work with a wide range of authors, from debut novelists to Food Network stars to seasoned bestsellers.
+My list is split fairly evenly between fiction and non-fiction.
+I work with a wide range of authors, from debut novelists to seasoned bestsellers.
 In fiction, I’m looking for literary, upmarket, historical, literary suspense, and YA.
-I grew up in Michigan and went to the University of Michigan, so I have a soft spot for Midwestern settings (and a strong sense of place, period).
-I love domestic sagas, unique voices, and anything with page-turning momentum.
+I grew up in Michigan and went to the University of Michigan, so I have a soft spot for Midwestern settings (and a strong sense of place in general).
+I can fall in love with the writing and voice (especially unique and diverse voices) but also appreciate page-turning momentum.
 For non-fiction, I look for narrative, science, food, lifestyle/health, and more.
-I work closely with my authors before submission, thoroughly editing as necessary, to make sure we’re sending out the best possible book, and every step of the way after that.
-I love matchmaking my authors with the right editors: the goal is to establish a whole career, not just place one book.
-And I'm always hoping that the next query I read is one that blows me away.
+I work closely with my authors before submission to make sure we’re sending out the best possible book, and every step of the way after that.
+I love matchmaking my authors with the right editor, with the goal of establishing long careers.

 What are you NOT looking for?